rajs96/ULMFiT-Twitter-US-Airline-Sentiment/README.md

-# ULMFiT-Twitter-Sentiment-Analysis
-Applying a ULMFiT approach to the Twitter US Airline Sentiment dataset.
+# ULMFiT Twitter Sentiment Analysis.

 In this repo, we're going to apply a ULMFiT approach to predict sentiment based on a Tweet.
 The ULMFiT approach was devised by Jeremy Howard and Sebastian Ruder, and it's essentially a transfer learning approach for NLP.